ibm-cloud-docs/watsonxdata/presto_behavior.md

 1. SELECT * FROM "db2"."ampers"."departments";
 2. SELECT * FROM "db2".ampers.departments;

-## Impact on connectors
+## Impact on Iceberg and Hive catalogs
 {: #Impact_connectors}

 Since the HMS stores objects in lowercase, no change is observed in the behavior, though Presto behavior is changed.

-For Hive and Iceberg connectors, the following query combinations are valid:
+For Hive and Iceberg catalogs, the following query combinations are valid:
 1. SELECT * FROM "iceberg_data"."testsch"."employee";
 2. SELECT * FROM "iceberg_data".testsch.employee;
 3. SELECT * FROM "iceberg_data"."TESTSCH"."employee";